apompa/ionic-ng-boilerplate/tools.md

-standardized, so we cannot automatically add them to the build process; anything installed with Bower (or placed in the `vendor/` directory manually) *must* be added to your `build.config.js` file manually; look for the Bower libs included in `ngBoilerplate` by default in there to see what I mean.
+standardized, so we cannot automatically add them to the build process; anything installed with Bower (or placed in the `vendor/` directory manually) *must* be added to your `build.config.js` file manually; look for the Bower libs included in `ionic-ng-Boilerplate` by default in there to see what I mean.

 ## Where to Go From Here